 The bottom line

-Wag Chicken & Lentils earns a C grade (73/100) from KibbleIQ.
+Wag Chicken & Lentils earns a B grade (76/100) from KibbleIQ.
 The whole chicken and chicken meal double-protein base, natural preservatives, and omega-3 combo from flaxseed and salmon oil are all genuinely good.
-But the pea protein padding, zero real fruits or vegetables, lentil-heavy legume base, and missing chelated minerals cap it at the top of average.
-If you're buying Wag because it's convenient on Amazon and affordable, you're getting acceptable nutrition.
-If you're willing to spend a few dollars more or make a Costco run, there are better options at the B-grade level.
+But the pea protein padding, zero real fruits or vegetables, lentil-heavy legume base, and missing chelated minerals cap it at the lower edge of the B tier.
+If you're buying Wag because it's convenient on Amazon and affordable, you're getting solid B-tier nutrition.
+If you're willing to spend a few dollars more or make a Costco run, there are higher-scoring options within the same tier.
 Shop on Amazon →